 Sustain – Practice discipline by working to maintain each of the lean habits.

 Benefits of 6S safety

 When you implement a 6S plan for your business, you’ll find the benefits are well worth the effort.
 Here are several changes you can expect:

 - Greater efficiency due to streamlined processes and conservation of materials

 - Reduction in workers’ stress levels

 - Fewer trip hazards due to reduced clutter

 - Improved comfort as a result of a cleaner environment

 - Higher quality of work since materials are readily available

-Overall, you should see happier workers, a healthier bottom line, and a safer work environment when you implement a Lean safety plan.
-And don’t forget…providing workers’ compensation insurance is also essential for protecting the members of your team.
+Overall, you should see increased productivity, a healthier bottom line, and a safer work environment when you implement a lean safety plan.